Prerequisites:

 /ix/store/0Q4rkMy8J8D1WTVn-rlm-system/touch

-Some realms have anchor links that mark the current (used) version of some realm:
+Some realms have anchor links that mark the current (used) version of a certain realm:

 ix# ls -la /ix/realm/